achabense/moody/README.md

 As a starting point, it will help a lot if you are familiar with Convay's Game-of-Life rule.
 See the "Documents" part in the program to get familiar with the concepts and operations.

-#### How to build & Dependency
+#### Dependency & Building
-TODO: rewrite...
-The program is written in C++20, and developed with the help of ImGui (Link) (which is carried by this project) and SDL2 (there is a zip in ...).
+The project is organized as a CMake-project.
+The program is written in C++20 with the help of [ImGui](https://github.com/ocornut/imgui) and [SDL2](https://github.com/libsdl-org/SDL) library.
+(ImGui is carried by this project; SDL2 will be fetched automatically by CMake).
+From my experience, the project can be opened and built directly by Visual Studio (with CMake tools available).
-The project is currently organized as a VS project.
-For now, to build this project, you'd have to:
-(This is a bit awkward; will improve in the future...)
-1. In `sdl` subfolder, un-zip `SDL2-devel-2.30.1-VC.zip` with the same name in the same place, so that there is `sdl\sdl-SDL2-devel-2.30.1-VC\SDL2-2.30.1\...`
-2. Then you can open the `.sln` file to build the project.